MMRDA eyes 27-acre plot to set up casting yard

 While signing the concession agreement on Oct 21, 2010, ex-CM Ashok Chavan had stated that the CBM Metro corridor would be ready by 2013.
 However looking at the present state of work, it appears impossible for the MMTPL to meet the deadline.

-Fact file The CBM corridor is a Rs 8,250-crore project and is being executed on public-private partnership basis.
+The CBM corridor is a Rs 8,250-crore project and is being executed on public-private partnership basis.

-27 new stations The 27 stations on the CBM corridor are: Charkop, Malad (Metro), Kasturi Park, Bangur Nagar, Oshiwara, Samarth Nagar, Shashtri Nagar, D N Nagar, ESIC Nagar, JVPD, Juhu, Vile Parle (Metro), Nanavati Hospital, Arya Samaj Chowk, Khar (Metro), National College, Bandra (Metro), MMRDA, Income Tax Office, Bharat Nagar, Complex Road, Kurla (Metro), S G Barve Marg, R C Marg, Shivaji Chowk, BSNL, Mankhurd (Metro)
+The 27 stations on the CBM corridor are: Charkop, Malad (Metro), Kasturi Park, Bangur Nagar, Oshiwara, Samarth Nagar, Shashtri Nagar, D N Nagar, ESIC Nagar, JVPD, Juhu, Vile Parle (Metro), Nanavati Hospital, Arya Samaj Chowk, Khar (Metro), National College, Bandra (Metro), MMRDA, Income Tax Office, Bharat Nagar, Complex Road, Kurla (Metro), S G Barve Marg, R C Marg, Shivaji Chowk, BSNL, Mankhurd (Metro)